 Preview a few of the samples:

-Simply purchase the PanSamples Pack, and you'll be guided to download a "Live Pack" file.
+When you purchase the PanSamples Pack, you'll be guided to download a "Live Pack" file.
 Open the Live Pack file, and it'll prompt you to choose a location for the Handpan2.1 Project folder.
 Then just open the .ALS file contained within the new Project folder, and start playing!

-(If you'd like to play the instrument in real-time, use your laptop keyboard, or hook up a MIDI-piano to Ableton!
-Learn more here!)
+If you'd like to play the instrument in real-time, use your laptop keyboard, or hook up a MIDI-piano to Ableton.

-My name is Connor Shafran, and I'm happy to provide this sample library to the Ableton community.
-For so many people, these samples might be the only way they can enjoy the Handpan, so I will do my best to offer support to users and answer any questions that come my way!
-Peace, and happy panning ;)
+I'm happy to provide this sample library to the Ableton community; for so many people, these samples might be the only way they can enjoy the Handpan, so I will do my best to offer support to users and answer any questions that come my way!

-Q: What if I don't already have Ableton Live 9?
+Q: What if I don't already have Ableton Live?

-A: Well, if you've got $750 just laying around, you can buy it here.
+A: Well, if you have some money laying around, you can buy it here.
 If not, you can still use my Sample Pack!
 Along with the Ableton Live Project file, I've included a folder with all the individual notes saved neatly as .wav files.
-It might be a tad annoying, but you can create your own sampler-device, or even just drag them one-by-one into your DAW of choice.
+You can use them to create your own sampler-device or drag them into your DAW of choice.

-Q: I've got Ableton Live 9, but I haven't upgraded to 9.5.
+Q: I have Ableton Live 9, but I haven't upgraded to 9.5.
 Will this instrument work on older versions?

 A: I'm really, really sorry, but no. Ableton has made it purposely difficult to backtrack, and I cannot provide a PanSamples Pack for Live 9.2 or older.
 However, you still have two options: You can either upgrade to Live 9.5 (for free), or you can just use the samples I've included, which are saved as plain .wav files.
 If you're on an older version of Live, you can just create a new instrument rack, and drag the .wavs in. (see first question)

-A: The PanSamples Pack was created by carefully recording my personal Handpan (originally tuned: C3, G3 Ab3 Bb3 C4 D4 Eb4 G4) and digitally re-pitching the notes to create a 5 (FIVE!) octave chromatic library (C1-C6).
+A: Real Handpans don’t have a 5 octave range.
+The PanSamples Pack was created by carefully recording my personal Handpan (C3, G3 Ab3 Bb3 C4 D4 Eb4 G4) and digitally re-pitching the notes to create a 5 octave library (chromatic, C1-C6).
 In the middle of the range (C3-C5), the instrument sounds perfectly natural, since this is the range that real Handpans are tuned in.
-The lower two octaves (C1-C3) become what’s essentially an acoustic “sub-bass”, perfect for adding a touch of warmth to any electronic music.
+The lower two octaves (C1-C3) are basically an acoustic “sub-bass”, perfect for adding a touch of warmth to the low end of any electronic music.
 The highest octave (C5-C6) sounds a bit like a Steel Drum, but with a more angelic sound.

-I’ve also included a small collection of harmonic samples: one octave (G4-G5) of the Ding’s second-harmonic (a 12th above the fundamental), re-pitched accordingly, and with the “thuddy” fundamental EQ’d out, as well as one press-wobble sample (C4) of the Ding’s first-harmonic.
+I’ve also included a small collection of harmonic samples: one octave (G4-G5) of the center note’s second-harmonic (a 12th above the fundamental) re-pitched accordingly, and with the “thuddy” fundamental EQ’d out, as well as one pitch-bend sample (C4) of its first-harmonic.

-*Note: All features, macros, settings, etc are entirely changeable.
-Feel free to edit this instrument in any way you’d like!
+Note: All features, macros, settings, etc can be altered.
+Feel free to edit this instrument any way you’d like!

 Q: What is this "Handpan" thing, anyways?